Unaired

-Unaired is the seventh EP by Irish musician Hozier.
+Unaired is the eighth extended play by Irish musician Hozier.

 Background

 As with Hozier's previous EP Unheard, Unaired was recorded during the sessions for Hozier's 2023 album Unreal Unearth, but didn't make the final track listing.

 Songs

 "Nobody's Soldier" is a song about not wanting to be in "destructive systems", as Hozier described it himself during an interview at Osheaga Festival.
 "July" was written by Hozier while he was waiting for the pandemic to end.

 Artwork

 The album artwork for Unaired is similar to that of Unheard, in that it shows Hozier laying in dirt, but instead of Hozier laying on his side, he is laying on his back.

 Release and promotion

 None of the tracks on the EP were made available prior to its release except for "Nobody's Soldier", but American magazine Variety was able to determine that "July" and "That You Are" were the other tracks on the EP a week before it was released.
 Hozier filmed a music video for the EP's only single "Nobody's Soldier".